KareemAbdoSE/Diploma-On-Blockchain/README.md

 - **ORM Configuration**: Configured Sequelize ORM with TypeScript support.
 - **Models and Migrations**: Created models and initial database migration scripts for User, Role, and University entities.
 - **User Authentication**: Implemented user registration and login with secure password hashing and JWT-based authentication.
 Configured middleware to protect routes using JWT.
+- **University Registration and Verification**: Implemented an endpoint (`POST /api/universities/register`) for PlatformAdmins to register universities.
+Collects necessary university details and stores them securely.
+A mocked admin verification process is in place.
+- **Role-Based Access Control (RBAC)**: Set up RBAC to distinguish between different user roles: Student, UniversityAdmin, and PlatformAdmin.
+Ensures only authorized users can perform specific actions, such as registering universities.
+- **Email Verification System**: Implemented email verification to enhance user security, generating time-limited, single-use tokens upon registration.
+- **Security Enhancements**: Input validation and sanitization have been implemented to ensure data integrity and prevent security vulnerabilities.

 ## Project Status